skoppe/dconf-2022/slides.md

 These are the informal rules of structured concurrency.

-None of the concurrency apis in D follow these rules.
-They probably break every one of them.
+None of the concurrency apis in D follow all these rules.
+In fact, they probably break every one of them.

 Now we come to the 2nd part of the presentation.